Short-term opportunities and risks

 - If demand declines, increasing risk that raw material costs cannot be passed on to the market

-Margin volatility due to fluctuating raw material prices and/or product oversupply/shortage: We anticipate stable margins in 2012.
-For some products and value-adding chains, however, there is likely to be pressure on margins, which would have a negative effect on our earnings.
+Margin volatility due to fluctuating raw material prices and/or product oversupply/shortage: We generally anticipate stable margins in 2013.
+For some products and value chains, however, there is likely to be pressure on margins, which would have a negative effect on our earnings.

-The average oil price (Brent crude) in 2011 was around $110 per barrel, which was attributable primarily to high demand from emerging markets, in particular from China.
-For 2012, we also anticipate an average oil price of $110 per barrel.
+The average oil price (Brent crude) in 2012 was around $112 per barrel, slightly higher than in the previous year.
+For 2013, we anticipate an average oil price of $110 per barrel.
 We therefore expect the price level of the raw materials and petrochemical basic products that are important to our business to remain high.
-Due to the good demand situation until now, we have largely been able to pass raw material costs on to our customers.
 If there were a considerable decline in demand, this could lead to significant narrowing of our margins and the need to write down inventories.

-- Emissions trading: risk of undersupply and additional costs due to need to purchase certificates
+- Emissions trading: risk of additional costs due to need to purchase certificates

 - Opportunities arising from regulatory decisions: higher demand for products to increase energy efficiency

-In the third trading period, which begins in 2013, all certificates for industrial electricity supplies will have to be purchased.
-For chemical production, on the other hand, the number of CO2 certificates allocated free-of-charge is based on very ambitious benchmarks.
-As a result of the above-average efficiency, we expect allocation for our chemical plants to be nearly sufficient.
-However, due to the auctioning of all certificates for electricity generation, we expect that, overall, the BASF Group will face an annual undersupply; the number of certificates we need each year ranges in the middle of the single-digit millions.
+In the third E.U. emissions trading period, which begins in 2013, all CO2 certificates for industrial electricity generation will have to be purchased.
+For chemical production, on the other hand, the number of certificates allocated free-of-charge is based on very ambitious benchmarks.
+As a result of the above-average efficiency in our production facilities, we expect allocation for our chemical plants to be nearly sufficient.
+However, due to the auctioning of 100% of certificates for electricity generation, we expect that, overall, the BASF Group will face an undersupply of certificates; the number of certificates we need each year ranges in the low end of the single-digit millions.
 The extent to which this can negatively affect the global competitiveness of our European sites depends on the trading price of these CO2 certificates.
+These effects will likely be limited by national financial compensatory measures for energy-intensive production facilities competing at a global level.

-Other risks for us include further regulation, for example, of the use of chemicals or in the gas business as well as the intensification of geopolitical tensions, the destabilization of political systems and the erection of trade barriers (for example, Chinese restrictions on exports of rare earths or OPEC quotas for oil production).
+Other risks for us include further regulation, for example, for the use of chemicals as well as the intensification of geopolitical tensions, the destabilization of political systems and the imposition of trade barriers (for example, Chinese restrictions on exports of rare earths or OPEC quotas for oil production).
+We are closely observing the political situation in Argentina that led to the partial nationalization of YPF S.A. and the intensification of foreign exchange restrictions, in order to be able to react quickly and appropriately.
+However, we do not currently see an acute threat to our activities there.

-On the other hand, regulatory decisions also offer opportunities that we want to exploit: As a result of Germany’s decision to phase out the use of nuclear power, as well as global programs to support the expansion of renewable energy and measures to increase energy efficiency, we expect higher demand for our products.
-Construction of low-emission gas power plants could raise demand for natural gas, which would present an opportunity for our gas trading activities.
-Our building insulation materials are used in the energy-efficient renovation of housing and office buildings.
+On the other hand, regulatory decisions also offer opportunities that we want to seize: As a result of Germany’s decision to phase out the use of nuclear power, as well as global programs to support the expansion of renewable energy and measures to increase energy efficiency, we expect higher demand for our products.
+Our building insulation materials are used to increase energy efficiency in housing and office buildings.
 Furthermore, we offer a diverse range of solutions for the construction and operation of wind turbines, such as intermediates, coatings and foams for rotor manufacturing as well as construction chemicals for the base and supports.
-Our catalysts business benefits from the tightening of vehicle emissions regulations.
+Our catalysts business benefits from the tightening of emissions regulations.

 - Avoidance of unplanned shutdowns through high technical standards and diversification within our global production Verbund